literally793/10CPT-AT3/Week 5.md

-I AM SO HAPPY IT WORKED IM AMAZING

-i'm feeling happy i'm feeling sad

-HERE YOU ARE AT THE EDGE, GO AHEAD AND FALL
-<br>GO AHEAD, I INSIST, LOVE STILL CONQUERS ALL

-LIFE IS FULL OF CONTRADTIONS

-afldkn,adlfkadfkl

 ## Questions
 1. **What data do you want to be stored during the use of your app?**
 <br>for login: username, email, first name and last name